 A common myth is that cutting is an attempt to commit suicide.
 Often, it is just the opposite.
 Cutting is commonly a paradoxical attempt to evoke feelings of aliveness, to pierce numbness with sensation, to relieve pain with pleasure.
 Cutting is a mechanism to release energy in order to keep going on, not end it all.
 However, this does not mean that people who cut never become suicidal and people who are suicidal never cut.
 A person can fluctuate back and forth depending on their state of mind at the time.
 Self-injury is a complex issue, a multi-layered expression that requires sensitivity to each person’s unique struggle and process.
 Cutting can be a deliberate and desperate strategy to focus on physical pain in order to drown out emotional pain that feels beyond control.
 People cut their bodies in order to relieve the unbearable pressure of emotions that are primal in intensity,that defy verbal expression.
 Often times, people describe feeling like they are going to explode if they don’t give themselves the physical release of cutting.It is an instinctive act of self-preservation in the de-escalation of tension.It is a way to redirect unbearable and confusing internal pain outward toward visible, definable pain.
 Cutting can be a cry for help and a way to wake up and feel alive.
 For a person who feels emotionally dead, the sight of her own blood is the tangible proof that she is in fact alive.
 Blood communicates what words cannot capture, and flows where tears cannot break free.
 Drawing blood brings the essential life force into undeniable view.
 In other circumstances,cutting is a way of exerting control because a person can be autonomously powerful with their own body.
 A person can choose when to cut, where to cut,how deep to cut, how many cuts to inflict.
 In the aftermath of cutting, there is power in the demand for giving self-care and nurturing – qualities often profoundly absent from daily living.
 Cutting is a form of self-medication.
 It is believed that cutting works to relieve pain because the body releases endorphins when a physical injury occurs.
 As a safety measure, the human body is programmed to pump feel good hormones into a traumatized nervous system.
 Cutting stimulates such a release of endorphins that do in fact provide comfort and relief.
 The trap is that cutting is a symptom of an underlying problem.
 It does not solve anything beyond providing momentary relief.
 In the wake of the hormonal high, the shame and secrecy of the cutting behavior perpetuates the cycle of isolation and negative self-perceptions.
 People who cut describe feeling like they are living double lives; one for public view that is a facade, and one that is private,secret, and real.
 They often describe feeling that no one really knows them because they are harboring a deep secret that must be kept hidden at all costs.
 The young people who come to see me often do not fit the familiar profile of troubled teens and young adults who express their angst by acting out against conformity and authority.
 My clients are generally bright, energetic, talented people between the ages of 12 and 24 who are seeking to live up to their parents and/or the achievement benchmarks of our society.
 They take honors classes, lead school clubs, play team sports, and volunteer in community service.
 These young people are driving themselves hard to succeed through middle school, high school, and college, in order to keep building toward a successful adult future – acceptance into a good college, candidacy for the best jobs.
 They are weighted down by a giant scorecard that constantly measures their worth via grades in advanced courses,hours spent volunteering, goals scored, leadership positions held, and awards won.
 In addition, there is constant social pressure to maintain appearances through tweets and texts, coupled with the absence of empathic and bonded connections with family and friends.
 These young people are going full speed ahead at all times, never feeling like they are doing enough and always feeling behind.
 They are selfless people who are doing the best they know how to give themselves relief and save themselves.
 Cutting is a strategy for self-sufficiency rather than bothering anyone else with their problems when the demands become unmanageable.

 Oftentimes, clients come into my office for the first session and immediately break down crying because they can no longer contain the pressure.
 Other times, clients come in for the first session and tell me they like cutting.
 They don’t see why others are making an issue out of it, and they plan to continue cutting as a life long activity.
 Wherever the starting point with a client, as we begin to work, I always discover feelings of isolation, shame, and loss of control.
 There is profound emptiness and lack of connection to a sense of purpose that emerges from within and extends out to emotional intimacy with others.
 The inner compass has been lost, or not fortified from within.
 The majority of my clients feel overwhelmed, confused, lost, disconnected, lonely, depressed, anxious,depleted, and totally exhausted.
 My clients often have difficulty managing and being the creators of their own lives, beyond knowing how to perform according to the “rules”.
 Cutting is one symptom of the despairing need to soothe the gap between the frantic pressure of achievement,and the agonizing loss of connection with the deeper mind/body/soul.
 It is away to force presence in the here and how amid a life that is incessantly directed at an ideal future.
 Cutting is greatly misunderstood because it has yet to be talked about openly in the mental health community, the educational community, or in society at large.
 William Cox dares to talk about it through poignant and disturbing images.
 He has invited and collaborated with twelve women who chose to emerge from their secrecy, and thus, courageously enact a new bridge across the gaps in their mind/body/soul connections.
-Their images and prose, shown through the uncensored reverence of William Cox’s photographic eye, will undoubtedly disturb the culture of secrecy in the larger community and stimulate dialogue about this growing epidemic.
+Their images and prose, shown through the uncensored reverence of the photographic eye, will undoubtedly disturb the culture of secrecy in the larger community and stimulate dialogue about this growing epidemic.
 My hope is that this work will stimulate education and change.
 Education will shift the culture of shame into a culture of understanding.
 With understanding comes compassion and support, replacing fear and judgment.
 The risk of visibility demonstrated by the women in this book can inspire others to come forward, knowing they are not alone.
 This series is both an act of healing and an act of advocacy.
-William Cox’s work has the potential to move the healing forward.
+This collaborative work has the potential to move the healing forward.